antonfirsov/docs/2017/02-Feb/week4/docker.md

 - [microsoft/dotnet-samples](https://hub.docker.com/r/microsoft/dotnet-samples/) -- .NET Core samples.
 - [microsoft/dotnet-framework-samples](https://hub.docker.com/r/microsoft/dotnet-framework-samples/) -- .NET Framework samples.

-The instructions to use the base images and the samples are provided on Docker Hub at the links provided above.
+The instructions to use the base images and the samples are available on Docker Hub at the links provided above.
+If you are new to the Docker layering concept we suggest reading Docker's [Understand images, containers, and storage drivers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/) documentation.

 Defining Docker images
 ----------------------